11-2022

 (more…)

-Katy Lied is bad enough to have earned a place in our Mobile Fidelity Hall of Shame.
-If it isn’t the perfect example of a Pass/Not-Yet record, I don’t know what would be.
+Katy Lied is bad enough to have earned a place in our Mobile Fidelity hall of shame.

-By the time I was avidly collecting Mobile Fidelity records in the late ’70s, this title had already gone out of print, one of the first to do so.
-My guess is that even the cloth-eared audiophiles at MoFi knew when they had a turkey on their hands and mercilessly put this one out to pasture.
+By the time I was avidly collecting Mobile Fidelity records in the late 70s, this title had already gone out of print, one of the first to do so.
+My guess is that even the cloth-eared audiophiles at MoFi knew when they had a turkey on their hands and mercilessly put this one out of its misery.

 Yes, the sound is so bad that even the brain trust at MoFi could hear it.